United Methodist Studies

 Ordination Requirements: Students pursuing ordination should work closely with their advisors and their denominations or congregations to be sure that all course requirements are fulfilled.
 United Methodist students should take the time to be in conversation or have a meeting with their district superintendent or member of the District Committee on Ordained Ministry (DCOM).
 Please consult your advisor or the Academic Dean if you have questions about your path to ordination.

-- TC-723 United Methodist Polity (4 credits) and TH-821 The History and Doctrine of the United Methodist Church (4 credits) [please note: the UMC requires coursework in Polity, History, and Doctrine; at STH, we organize those into two integrated 4-credit courses that satisfy those three requirements]
+- TC-723 United Methodist Polity and Ministry (3 credits) and TH-821 The History and Doctrine of the United Methodist Church (4 credits) [please note: the UMC requires 2 credits each in Polity, History, and Doctrine; at STH, we organize those into two courses that satisfy those three requirements]

 - TC-835 Evangelism and Contemporary Cultures